my life 4 jesus.co.za

 Clearly, her parents had decided to avoid this merciless mess.

-Her father was a big man, who did not tolerate nonsense from her growing up – or from other people, for that matter.
+Her father was a big man, who did not tolerate nonsense from Mary growing up – or from other people, for that matter.
 He could have banged his huge fist right through that dining room table, saying enough is enough for one night!
 Her mother could have told that high priestess of Satan to her smug face to let go of her gullible daughter.
 Yet, they chose not to defend the trampled Mary.
 They chose to avoid personal conflict with the in-laws at all cost.
 Maybe, they thought they would embarrass Mary further by confronting the awful matter.
-Or they could have thought that Peter would deal with it once he was well enough again.
-They always loved Peter, no matter whether he misbehaved, helped Mary’s father with his car, or peeled potatoes for Mary’s mother.
+Or they thought that Peter would deal with it once he was well enough again.
+They always loved Peter, no matter how much he misbehaved.
+He helped Mary’s father with his car, or peeled potatoes for Mary’s mother.
 Mary’s father always referred to him as “a strong and a hard working man, a good provider for Mary, and a diamond in the rough.”

 So, that night, they took their daughter home as if nothing had happened.